AI customer review analysis: How it works and how to do it (2026)

 See how AI reads large volumes of customer reviews, finds common issues and praise, and helps businesses understand real customer feedback faster.

-AI customer review analysis uses natural language processing (NLP) and machine learning to automatically analyze thousands of reviews and extract sentiment, themes, and patterns.
+AI review analysis uses natural language processing to read thousands of customer reviews at once and pull out sentiment, themes, and patterns that a human team would take weeks to find.

 What is AI customer review analysis?